Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

-To validate the superiority of the proposed \textsf{Edgeless-GNN} framework, we comprehensively perform empirical evaluations for various real-world attributed networks.
-Experimental results show that our framework consistently outperforms state-of-the-art inductive network embedding approaches for almost all cases when we carry out three downstream ML tasks such as link prediction, node classification, and community detection.
-Interestingly, it is observed that simply adopting the existing GNN's loss functions in the newly constructed $k$NNG indeed fails to guarantee satisfactory performance and is even far inferior to na\"ive baseline methods employing node attributes only.
-This implies that our newly designed loss function plays a very crucial role to successfully infer embeddings of the edgeless nodes by bridging the structural and attribute information.
-Our experimental results also demonstrate the robustness of our \textsf{Edgeless-GNN} framework to a more difficult and challenging situation where a large portion of node attributes are missing.
-Moreover, we investigate the impact of hyperparameters by finding that both the second-order proximity loss term and the parameter controlling negative node pairs in our loss are vital for the training model to infer high-quality embeddings.
-Additionally, we analyze and empirically validate the computational complexity of the \textsf{Edgeless-GNN} framework.
+To validate the superiority and effectiveness of our \textsf{Edgeless-GNN} framework, we comprehensively perform empirical evaluations for various real-world benchmark datasets.
+First, experimental results show that our framework consistently outperforms state-of-the-art inductive network embedding approaches of edgeless nodes for almost all cases when we carry out three downstream tasks such as link prediction, node classification, and community detection.
+Second, interestingly, it is observed that simply adopting the existing GNN's loss function while using a proxy graph as the computation graph indeed fails to guarantee satisfactory performance and is even far inferior to a na\"ive baseline method employing node attributes only.
+This clearly justifies the need of a new GNN framework for edgeless nodes.
+This also implies that our newly established loss function plays a very crucial role to successfully infer embeddings of the edgeless nodes by bridging the structural and attribute information.
+Third, our experimental results demonstrate the robustness of our \textsf{Edgeless-GNN} framework to a more difficult and challenging situation where a large portion of node attributes are missing.
+Fourth, we investigate the impact of hyperparameters by confirming that both the second-order proximity loss term and the parameter controlling negative node pairs in our loss are vital for the training model to infer high-quality vector representations.
+Finally, we empirically validate our complexity analysis.

-It is worth noting that our framework is GNN-{\em model-agnostic} and thus different GNN architectures can be appropriately chosen according to ones' needs and ML tasks.
-Furthermore, we are capable of embedding edgeless nodes through the inductively learned model in the inference phase; this is possible by generating edges via simple $k$NNG construction, rather than designing another learning module for graph construction that leads to an increase of computation with a potentially sophisticated training procedure.